cjustinas/BSW-Data-Course/chapter3.md

 xp: 100
 skills: 2
 ```
-Now that the variables are transformed, it is time to give another shot at finding correlation between them.
-Since the distribution of the transformed variables is closer to a normal one, the assumption is that the correlation coeficient should improve.
+Now that the variables are transformed, it is time to give another shot at finding the correlation between them.
+Since the distribution of the transformed variables is closer to a normal one, the assumption is that the correlation coeficient should have greater accuracy.

 `@instructions`